Explore Deeply: Understanding the Difference Between Trips and Vacations

 • Walking cities for hours with no rigid schedule

-• Learning through food, language, and local interaction
+• Learning through food, language, and local interactions.
+Making friends abroad and discovering new things.

-• Being slightly challenged—and changed—by what you experience
+• Being challenged and changed by what you experience

 • Prioritizing depth, culture, and perspective